SaadBazaz/lightest-login-form-ever/README.md

 ### 4
 ![Screenshot of sample 4](screenshots/4.gif)

+## Why?
+While messing on an Arduino Ethernet Shield trying to create a simple webserver, I realized that all the examples and blogs of "Lightest Login Form" and "Simplest Login Form" pointed towards really really heavy examples which just 'looked' light and simple (i.e. minimalistic).
+Knowing that the Arduino has a built-in memory equivalent to a walnut, I had to do something about it.

+In this repo I explore the lightest possible login form which has minimal amount of code, smallest size, most functionality but also looks really pretty.

 ## Note
 Please feel free to add more to this awesome collection through Pull Requests!